David Ward (British politician)

 David Ward (born 24 June 1953) is a British politician who was elected as the Liberal Democrat Member of Parliament (MP) for Bradford East at the 2010 general election.
 He lost his seat in 2015 when the Labour Party candidate Imran Hussain defeated him by 7,000 votes.
-Before his election to parliament, he was a councillor in Bradford for 26 years, and returned to local politics from 2016 until his defeat in 2021.
+Before his election to parliament, he was a councillor in Bradford for 26 years, and returned to local politics as a councillor from 2016 until his defeat in 2021 and returned again in 2024.

 In July 2013, he was suspended from the Liberal Democrats Parliamentary party until September 2013, after questioning the continuing existence of the state of Israel and refusing to apologise for his remarks.
 He was expelled from the party in 2017.

 Early life and career

 Early life: lecturer and Bradford City F.C.

 David Ward was born in Lincoln; his father was a plumber, and his mother worked on farms, in a canning factory and then in a care home.
 He attended Boston Grammar School in Boston, Lincolnshire, and then qualified as a member of the Chartered Institute of Public Finance and Accountancy (CIPFA) in 1976.
 He attended the University of Bradford Management Centre to complete an MBA and an MPhil by research.

 He began working at Leeds Polytechnic (later Leeds Metropolitan University) in 1985, remaining there for the next 18 years as a Principal Lecturer in finance and strategic management, and as a Business Development Manager in charge of External Income Generation.
 In 1996, he obtained an MSc from the University of Leicester.